runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 }
 ```

-And those properties binds in the XAML code.
+And those properties bind in the XAML code.

 ```xml
 <!-- In the WPF -->